-Five benefits that come, simply from looking for the opportunities in a crisis
+Five benefits that come, just from looking for the opportunities in a crisis

 Not every tricky situation we face will lead us to a world-changing innovation like penicillin, Amazon, or Uber.

-But having an attitude that treats all problems as if they contain opportunities will always bring us five important benefits:
+But treating problems as if they contain an opportunity will always bring us five important benefits:

 1. A feeling of inspiration and emotional engagement:

-Looking for opportunities is more exciting and more inspiring than fixing problems.
-It builds emotional engagement and morale, which improves productivity and results.
+Looking for opportunities is more exciting, more inspiring than fixing problems.
+It lifts emotional engagement and morale, which improves productivity and results.

-As Napoleon believed, “A leader is a dealer in hope.”
-Simply looking for the opportunities creates that hope.
+As Napoleon said, “A leader is a dealer in hope.”
+Simply deciding to look for the opportunities in a situation creates that hope.

 .